 No matter how much people love their jobs, the work routine can eventually become old, and boredom can begin settling around the office.
-If you have noticed that employee productivity has been lagging in your workplace or even that your own job satisfaction has begun to wane, you do not have to give in to the spirit of apathy.
+If you have noticed that employee productivity has been lagging in your workplace or even that your job satisfaction has already started to wane, you do not have to give in to the spirit of apathy.

 Employee motivation produces energy that can build and transfer from one employee to another.
 It can lead to increased productivity, a more positive work environment, and even monetary rewards for your business.
-To improve motivation in your workplace, you need to know what your employee's value and meet these spoken or unspoken needs.
+To improve your workplace motivation, you need to know what your employees value and meet these spoken or unspoken needs.
 Staff motivation may begin with you, but, like a glass of spilled water, it can quickly saturate everyone around you with excitement and energy to work harder and smarter.

 Top 12 Ways to Motivate Employees and Increase Productivity

 While the precise way you keep your team motivated will depend on your work environment, office culture, and personal and professional values, you can use these 12 tips to get you started.
 Although changes may not happen overnight, your team members will eventually jump on board with new programs and goals that you put in place if they feel that the rewards are worth their effort.